 Want to be a judge?
 There are legal hoops to jump through

 The path to a judgeship is difficult; the role carries immense weight.
-In most jurisdictions, candidates must first obtain a law degree from an accredited institution, which typically requires several years of study in legal theory, case law, and practical skills.
+How does a lawyer become a judge?
+To begin, candidates must first obtain a law degree from an accredited institution, which typically requires several years of study in legal theory, case law, and practical skills.
 Following this educational foundation, aspiring judges usually must pass a bar examination to practice law within their state or country.

 It assesses their legal knowledge and problem-solving skills in realistic scenarios.
 Think courtroom drama, but on paper.
 In addition to educational qualifications, many jurisdictions impose further requirements such as a minimum number of years of legal practice before one can be considered for a judgeship.